-Connecting to Yellow via serial console can be helpful for troubleshooting, e.g. to export a log.
+Connecting to Yellow via serial console can be helpful for troubleshooting, for example to export a log.

 • On Linux, use your distribution's package manager (e.g. sudo apt install screen).